 - Future immigrants would need to learn English.

 - They would also need to pass a civics exam and background check prior to entering the country.

 - Lawful permanent residents could no longer sponsor their spouses.

 The Future of the Immigration Plan

 If the plan is implemented—which is unlikely, given that Congress must approve it first—legal immigration numbers would stay the same at 1.1 million people per year.
 However, family-based immigration would decrease.

-This new agenda was revealed just two months after U.S. President Donald Trump announced the closure of all international immigration offices and four months after the government shutdown over border wall funding.
+U.S. President Donald Trump revealed this new agenda just two months after he announced the closure of all international immigration offices and four months after the government shutdown over border wall funding.